 I serve as Co-Chair Emeritus of the bipartisan Congressional Native American Caucus and as Chair of the Interior-Environment Appropriations Subcommittee.
 In both roles, I work closely with tribal leaders and Native communities to ensure adequate funding for the Indian Health Service, Indian Education, Indian School Construction, and Native American Housing Block Grants.
 Federal investments in health, education, economic development programs, and housing are vital to making Native American families and communities stronger.

 More on Native Americans

-Congresswoman Betty McCollum (DFL-Minn.) released the following statement in commemoration of National Native American Heritage Month, which is proclaimed each November:
+Congresswoman Betty McCollum (MN-04) released the following statement in recognition of Indigenous Peoples’ Day:

 “Indigenous Peoples’ Day honors the first people who lived in North America and their immeasurable value and contributions.
 As we celebrate these resilient and strong communities, we acknowledge the importance of the U.S. government upholding its trust and treaty obligations to tribal governments.

 Congresswoman Betty McCollum (DFL-Minn.) released a statement after the House of Representatives passed H.R.
 4502, a package of seven Appropriations bills to fund the federal government for Fiscal Year 2022.

 Congresswoman Betty McCollum (DFL-Minn.), Chair of the Appropriations Subcommittee on Interior, Environment, and Related Agencies, released the following statement after the passage of the conference agreement for the $36.107 billion FY 21 Interior-Environment funding bill as part of the 12-bill appropriations omnibus package, H.R.
 133: